 This is what her student said about her –

 Nadia Lopez did what she had to in order to help her students.
 Back home, we have thousands of students whose struggle have nothing to do with education but everything to do with communication.
 They are able to get good grades, but, are unable to make themselves employable.
-The Exit Test being made mandatory for Engineering students is a proof of the gap that exists between having knowledge and employability.
+The Exit Test being made mandatory for Engineering students is proof of the gap that exists between having knowledge and employability.